zhimin-z/Foundation-Model-Leaderboard-Survey/README.md

 https://github.com/user-attachments/assets/519ea656-7b89-475a-8694-c0a5fbe4c1e1

 ## Overview
 Our paper investigates various foundation model (FM) leaderboards across multiple platforms, focusing on their operational workflows ("**LBOps**"), and common pitfalls ("**leaderboard smells**").
-We also curate an awesome list of FM leaderboards, check [here](https://github.com/SAILResearch/awesome-foundation-model-leaderboards).
+We also curate an awesome list of FM leaderboards and their associated tools and organizations, check [here](https://github.com/SAILResearch/awesome-foundation-model-leaderboards).

 ## Contents